isomerpages/moe-sgs/pages/FAQs.md

 </p>
 <p><strong>What subject combinations does your school offer to Secondary 3 pupils?
 Does your school offer Pure Science?</strong>
 </p>
+<p>The school offers a diverse range of subject combinations that will enable
+students to access all the different post-secondary school pathways.</p>
 <p>In addition to the core subjects of Languages and Math, we also offer
 a range of electives such as History, Geography and Literature in English for Combined Humanities; and Physics, Chemistry and Biology for Combined